Small blue house in neighborhood.

 FHA Vs. Conventional Loan: What’s The Difference?

-The main difference between an FHA loan and a conventional loan is that an FHA loan comes with lower credit score and more flexible debt-to-income ratio (DTI) requirements.
+The main difference between an FHA loan and a conventional loan is that an FHA loan comes with a lower credit score requirement and a more flexible debt-to-income ratio (DTI) requirement.
 But that’s not the only thing that sets these two loan types apart.
-Let’s further compare the two and do a deeper dive into both to help you decide which loan is right for you.

 How Does An FHA Loan Work?